chetjoker/Software-Internship-Uni-2021-22/README.md

 GreenIDE is extension developed to work with Visual Studio Code, in effort to help software developers understand and reduce power consumption of every code line.
 This extension will take configurations of a software into consideration to put out direct feedback on how much time would one specific function to execute, as well of how power consuming the function is, therefore developers can make necessary changes to reduce how much energy a program would cost.

 ## Functions
-- GreenIDE can identify hotspot code, where a function with a specific configuration would require much more energy than average.
+- GreenIDE can identify hotspot code, where a function with a specific configuration would require much more energy and runtime than average.
 - By hovering your click point on a function of your choice, you would know how much energy is needed for the execution and how long would it take.
 - You can change a program's configuration by editing the configuration file.
+- You can display a number of hotspots and greenspots and lead them to the respective Java class
 - The colors of the messages you receive are adapted to your theme, whereas it is dark mode or normal mode.

 ## Setting up and how to use